 Also if you have a mobile phone, carry it with you and tell your friend to check on you after some time

 If you have ever had a flash attack, where you go from feeling good to being in distress, you should not run alone.
 Either run with a group or a friend who is aware of your condition and how to respond in case of an attack

 Running with asthma does not come without obstacles but once you learn how to overcome them you will begin to enjoy physical activities including running.
+Proper lung function makes it easier for runners or anyone to breathe.
 If you have always has asthma or have been recently diagnosed, the above tips will help keep this condition in check as well as help you live a normal and healthy lifestyle.